On energy consistency of intermediate states in HLL-type MHD Riemann solvers: The HLLD scheme

 \section{The HLLD scheme}

 The HLLD scheme was initially proposed in Ref.~\cite{Miyoshi2005}.
-However, the formulas in Ref.~\cite{Miyoshi2005} are given while assuming a constant longitudinal magnetic field component ($B_{\parallel}$), and thus they are reformulated below with a varying $B_{\parallel}$.
+However, the formulae in Ref.~\cite{Miyoshi2005} are given under the assumption of a constant longitudinal magnetic field component ($B_{\parallel}$); therefore, they are reformulated below with a varying $B_{\parallel}$.
 In particular, Eq.~(\ref{eq:Ideal}) is used again for providing the intermediate state of $B_{\parallel}$.

-Nonetheless, some formulas can be reused from the HLLC-L scheme based on the given assumptions.
+Nonetheless, some formulae can be reused from the HLLC-L scheme based on the given assumptions.
 Firstly, the intermediate pressure is also assumed to be constant over the whole Riemann fan, and thus, Eq.~(\ref{eq:PM2}) is also used in the HLLD scheme.
-Note that the formula is essentially the same as the formula in Ref.~\cite{Miyoshi2005}, except that here, the longitudinal component of the magnetic field is not assumed to be constant from the left state to the right state (but constant between them).
+The formula is essentially the same as the formula in Ref.~\cite{Miyoshi2005}, except that here, the longitudinal component of the magnetic field is not assumed to be constant from the left state to the right state (but constant between them).
 Moreover, the same assumption is used for the longitudinal component of the intermediate velocity, i.e.,